ParTech/Url-Rewriter/README.md

 The cache is populated during the first request after the Sitecore instance is started.
 If you make changes to rewrite rules, you need to clear the cache using the *Clear cache* button in the Publish ribbon, otherwise the changes will not be applied.
 Note that you need to have publishing rights in order to see this button.
-IF you are using a multi-instance environment (i.e. you have separate Content Management and Content Delivery instances), the cache is cleared on all the instances.
+If you are using a multi-instance environment (i.e. you have separate Content Management and Content Delivery instances), the cache is cleared on all the instances (assuming that EventQueues are enabled).

 ### Configuration
 All the configuration related to this module is stored in the */App_Config/Includes/ParTech.Modules.UrlRewriter.config* include file.
-The settings are documented in that file and don't need further explanation in this document.
+The settings are commented in that file and don't need further explanation in this document.

 ## Release notes